-The IU women’s basketball team held a practice Saturday and took part in introductions at the event.
+The IU women’s team held a practice Saturday and took part in introductions at the event.

 The 5-foot-10 guard will sit out this season to satisfy NCAA transfer rules.

-IU graduate Sage Steele, of ESPN, served as the emcee for Hoosier Hysteria.
+IU graduate Sage Steele, of ESPN, was the emcee for Hoosier Hysteria.

 Former players, including Pat Graham and A.J.
-Guyton, served as judges for the dunk contest.
+Guyton, judged the dunk contest.